 We are going to bring Scholium winemaking to a 97 year-old corrugated steel building on the banks of the Los Angeles River.

-The building that will be the winery is large and nearly on the edge of the river; on the same lot, there is another smaller building, closer to the street.
+The building that will house the winery is large and nearly on the edge of the river; on the same lot, there is another smaller building, closer to the street.
 The buildings are magical in a very rough way.
 But even more magical: the lot that they sit on was a vineyard until 1899!

 This whole section of Los Angeles, adjacent to the river, was planted to grapes from the 1830s to the early 1900s, when the advent of the transcontinental railroad changed everything.
 Vineyards and orchards were ripped out and replaced with warehouses, all over the banks of the river.